 - 1. Call the Fire Department when smoke is observed or when the fire alarms are activated and are constantly ringing. - 2.
 Do not rush out of your apartment into the hallway.
 First, feel the door.
 If it is hot, the fire could be close, and you may need to find another way out.
 If the door is cool, leave by the nearest exit. - If you cannot escape your apartment, stuff wet towels, sheets, or clothes around the bottom of the door and vents to keep smoke out.
 Notify 9-1-1 that you are unable to escape and provide the Fire Department with your location within the building. - 4.
-Close all doors behind you to slow the fire from spreading. - 5.
+Do not use Elevators in case of Emergency/Fire. - 5.
+Close all doors behind you to slow the fire from spreading. - 6.
 If you think someone is trapped, tell the fire department.
-Never go back into the building yourself. - 6.
+Never go back into the building yourself. - 7.
 If your planned route becomes smoky, get down on your hands and knees and crawl.
-Smoke rises, so the cleaner air is near the floor. - 7.
+Smoke rises, so the cleaner air is near the floor. - 8.
 Inform your family, guests, or roommates/housemates to evacuate in time.
 It is the responsibility of the resident to ensure everyone from their unit has evacuated safely and has arrived at their designated Assembly Area.